 How much time is required to thaw frozen embryo?

 The embryo is stored or frozen in liquid nitrogen into special machinery.
 Freezing an embryo can take several hours, but thawing it hardly takes 30 to 45 minutes.
 Some frozen embryos have been successfully thawed after being cryopreservation for almost 13 years.

 Embryo transfer is a non-surgical process, in which the doctor places the embryo inside the patient’s uterus using a catheter that is inserted through the opening in the female vagina without any surgical procedure.

 What is the cost of freezing an embryo?

-The cost of Cryopreservation of an embryo ranges from $2,000 to $5,000 including, the thawing, fertilizing, and embryo transfer in most parts of the world including India.
+The cost of Cryopreservation of an embryo starts from USD 1,000 including, the thawing, fertilizing, and embryo transfer in most parts of the world including India.

 Are there any factors that might affect the success rate of the implantation?

 The success rate of the implantation entirely relies on two factors:

 • The quality of the egg

 • Uterus receptiveness, which means that whether the uterus will accept the placement of the embryo or not.